Menu Close

 When an appeal may be taken by permission under CPLR 5701(c) (see also CPLR 5702), the appeal is taken by permission through obtaining order from the judge who issued the order, an appellate justice if the trial judge declined to grant permission, or directly to an appellate justice without seeking leave from the trial judge.
 Under CPLR 5515, the appeal is taken when the order granting leave to appeal is entered.
 CPLR 5516 imposes time restrictions on any motion seeking leave to appeal, it must be noticed no less than eight days and no more than fifteen days after the notice of motion is served.

-Upon the taking of an appeal by permission, the timeline to perfect the appeal begins.
+Upon the issuing of the order granting permission to appeal, the timeline to perfect the appeal begins.

 4. Errors in Taking the Appeal